How to make online learning holisticby

 In the sixth part of her content series on holistic learning, Nicki Davey explains how, while the pandemic has presented many challenges to learning, it’s also opened up opportunities for trainers to be creative.

-This time last year, I firmly believed that online learning could never be as effective as face-to-face learning.
+This time two years ago, I firmly believed that online learning could never be as effective as face-to-face learning.
 Having spent several years developing a model of holistic learning that engages learners physically, intellectually, emotionally and spiritually in order to generate deep and meaningful learning, I had focused almost exclusively on how to do this in a face-to-face environment.
 I had written a series of articles for Training Zone on holistic learning, published a book, The Holistic Learning Handbook, and run courses for trainers on how to create holistic learning, but I hadn’t really considered how holistic learning principles might be applied in an online environment.

 The pandemic has opened up so many opportunities and taken me on a journey of creativity and discovery.